-In January, 2009, GitHub won a Crunchie (an award bestowed by TechCrunch to celebrate the most compelling startups) for best bootstrapped startup.
+In January 2009, GitHub won a Crunchie (an award bestowed by TechCrunch to celebrate the most compelling startups) for the best-bootstrapped startup.

-The biggest social networking platform today Facebook, formerly known as thefacebook, was founded by former Harvard student Mark Zuckerberg (while at Harvard); he ran it as one of his hobby projects with some financial help from Eduardo Saverin.
+The biggest social networking platform today Facebook was founded by former Harvard student Mark Zuckerberg while at Harvard.
+He ran it as one of his hobby projects with some financial help from Eduardo Saverin.

-Initially, the membership was limited for Harvard students, but later on Mark expanded it to other colleges in the Boston area.
-It gradually spread to most of the universities in Canada and United States.
+Initially, the membership was limited for Harvard students, but later on, Mark expanded it to other colleges in the Boston area.
+It gradually spread to most of the universities in Canada and the United States.

-Dell Incorporated owned by Michael Dell is a computer technology company that develops, sells, repairs and supports computers and related products and services.
+Dell Inc., owned by Michael Dell, is a computer technology company that develops, sells, repairs and supports computers and related products and services.

-Michael Dell created Dell, initially named PC’s Limited in 1984 while attending University of Texas as a student.
+Michael Dell started Dell, initially named as PCs Limited, in 1984 while attending the University of Texas as a student.
 After receiving capital worth $1000 from his family, Dell dropped out of school to focus full-time on his fledging business.
 In the very first year, the company grossed more than $73 million.

-Apple Inc., headquartered in Cupertino, California is a multinational corporation that creates personal computers, computer software and consumer electronics.
+Seriously, who doesn’t know Apple Inc.?
+Headquartered in Cupertino, California, Apple Inc., is one of the most famous multinational corporations that creates personal computers, computer software and consumer electronics.

 The company received initial funding of $250,000 from Mike Markkula, a multimillionaire investor.
 In the first 5 years, the company saw an average growth rate of 700% with revenues getting doubled every four months.